 And that’s how Nick Swinmurn turned a poor shoe-buying experience into an MVP that developed into a company acquired by Amazon (a once MVP as well) for $1.2 Billion dollars.

 Why Use MVP Development?

-Simply put– get the product in your target customer’s hands and collect user data for the development of the full product, roadmap of future iterations, and confirm product market fit.
+Simply put–get the product in your target customer’s hands and collect user data for the development of the full product, the roadmap of future iterations, and confirm product-market fit.
 MVP Development helps identify product-market fit and leverage data-driven insights to guide product enhancements.
 Ultimately, MVP Development will save you money and time while perfectly aligning your product to the needs of your customers.

 To ensure your MVP is given its best chance to prove market-fit, use the following steps to guide your development:

 Step #1 – What’s the Problem?